Why pitched roof extensions are favoured among architects above other styles

 Cons of a pitched roof extension

-However, there are some aspects in which pitched roof extension might not be suitable for every project:
+There are some aspects in which pitched roof extension might not be suitable for every project:

-- Some planning permission departments might prefer a completely different style of extension to that of an existing house to clearly demarcate the old and new structures.
+- Planning: Some planning permission departments might prefer a completely different style of extension to that of an existing house to clearly demarcate the old and new structures.

 Pitched roof extension costs